woman shouting - how to deal with anger in grief

-However, this is a very natural and normal part of the grieving process.
-Anger need not be a destructive force if understood and dealt with appropriately.
-While taking out our anger on others is never acceptable, no matter how much we are grieving, there are ways in which we can tackle this energy and channel it in a way that is not only not destructive to others, but also to ourselves.
+Anger is a very natural and normal part of the grieving process, and need not be a destructive force if understood and dealt with appropriately.
+While taking out our anger on others is never acceptable, no matter how much we are grieving, there are ways in which we can tackle this energy and channel it in a constructive way.

 Why do we feel anger when we grieve?